 Exposures and their trends are monitored on an ongoing basis using procedures that differ depending on the type of business.
 The objective is to promptly identify and correct potential deterioration at both individual and product portfolio levels.
-In the current year, there was an improvement in the monitoring procedure through the refinement of the processes implemented on the control platforms, the selection of the relevant risk drivers, the derisking strategies and operational processes, in line with the regulatory evolution regarding the homogenisation of the credit classification criteria.
+During the current financial year, monitoring continued as regards the processes implemented on the control platforms, the selection of the relevant drivers of performance risk, and the derisking strategies and operational processes, in line with regulatory developments regarding the homogenisation of credit classification criteria.